Need to talk? Call 1800 882 436.

 Who performs a morphology scan?

-The scan is usually done by an ultrasound technician (sonographer) who has had training to do ultrasounds during pregnancy.
+A morphology scan is usually done by a sonographer (ultrasound technician) who has had special training to do ultrasounds during pregnancy.

 How can I prepare for my morphology scan?

-The clinic might ask you to wear loose clothing on the day and drink some water before the ultrasound scan so that there is fluid in your bladder.
-This is because having a full bladder makes it easier to see the images.
+• drink some water before the scan so that your bladder is full — this makes it easier to see the images.

 Can a morphology scan harm my baby?

-A morphology scan is a safe and pain-free test.
-There is no increased risk of miscarriage or harm to your baby.
+There is no increased risk of miscarriage or harm to your baby with a morphology scan.

-The sound waves used during ultrasound are harmless to your baby.
-Unlike an x-ray, there is no radiation used.
+The sound waves used during an ultrasound are harmless to your baby — unlike an x-ray, there is no radiation used.

 When will I get the results of my morphology scan?

-The results of your ultrasound scans will usually be available on the same day.
+The results of your morphology scan will usually be available on the same day.
 You can ask for a copy of the images.

 What do the morphology scan results mean?

-The morphology scan is a screening test to examine your baby’s development.
-A small number of morphology scans (1 or 2 of every 100 scans) will find a possible fetal anomaly (abnormality).
+The morphology scan is a screening test to examine your baby's development.
+Around 1 or 2 in every 100 morphology scans will find a possible fetal anomaly (abnormality).

 If your morphology scan finds an anomaly, you will be referred for further testing.
-This could mean another ultrasound or a diagnostic test.
-Diagnostic tests may include chorionic villus sampling or amniocentesis.
+This could be another ultrasound or a diagnostic test.

 Ask your doctor to explain the results.
-You can also visit a counsellor to discuss what your test results mean.
+You can also visit a counsellor to discuss your results.

-A normal ultrasound does not guarantee that your baby will be born without any structural anomalies.
+A normal morphology scan does not guarantee that your baby will not have any birth differences.

 How much does a morphology scan cost?